bennysuf/Moms-Cookbook/README.md

     If you have no recipes then the dropdown will be empty. img

-    To create a recipe yourself, click the 'New Recipe' button.
+    To create a recipe for yourself, click the 'New Recipe' button.
-    To create a category yourself, click the 'Add Category' button.
+    To create a category, click the 'Add Category' button.
     All on the top left side on the app bar.

-    Select a category to see your recipes in that category. img
     To edit or delete a recipe, click on the "Edit" button. img
- Once ready, click on the "Submit" or "Delete" button to update your changes.
+ Once ready, click "Submit" to update your changes or delete the recipe.

 ## Key details: